Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 The first component in your Meta offer letter will be your base salary, which is the fixed guaranteed pay you receive in exchange for the work you do and is not tied to your performance.
 In the U.S., base salaries are typically paid out biweekly at Meta.

-There will be a base pay range for each role type and level with a set minimum and maximum amount.
-For example, the Facebook software engineer salary for a Software Engineer at the Meta E4 salary level will have a different base salary than the same level Facebook data scientist salary or Facebook product manager salary.
+There will be a base salary range for each role type and level with a set minimum and maximum amount at Meta.
+For example, the Facebook software engineer salary for the Meta E4 salary level will have a different base salary than the same level Facebook data scientist salary or Facebook product manager salary.
 This holds true for all level roles, whether you’re looking at a Meta director salary or individual contributor position.
 Rarely will the offer come in at the top of the pay band, so your goal is to determine the pay range so you can negotiate up to the top-end of that pay band.

 Meta Yearly Performance Bonus